a-n-rose/Build-Your-Own-Audio-Processing-Package-Using-Poetry/README.md

 ## 2. Set up your new pacakge with Poetry

+Name your package whatever you would like.
+I have put together an example package called `pyladies_acoustics`.

 Type into your console:

 ```bash
 $ poetry new pyladies_acoustics
 ```

-If it works, you should get this output:
+If it works, you should get output like this:

 ```
 Created package pyladies_acoustics in pyladies_acoustics